 GigaDevice Launches the GD32H7 Arm® Cortex®-M7 MCU Product Family, Delivering Exceptional Performance for Embedded Systems

+The GD32H7 series offers superior processing power with power efficiency, rich connectivity, and comprehensive security functions.
+The GD32H7 MCU portfolio consists of 27-part numbers in three series, available in five package types: BGA176, LQFP176, LQFP144, BGA100, and LQFP100.
+The product samples and development tools will be gradually introduced starting June 2023, with mass production targeted in Q4 2023.

-Integrated with large-size memories and manufactured with an advanced process, the GD32H7 product family provides superior processing power with efficiency, rich connectivity, and comprehensive security functions.
-It is ideal for signal processing, high-accuracy motor control, multimedia, and other applications requiring intensive processing, such as machine learning (ML) and artificial intelligence (AI).
+With an advanced manufacturing process, attractive cost, and outstanding application potential, the GD32H7 MCU series is ideal for signal processing, high-accuracy motor control, digital power supplies, energy storage, audio/voice recognition, and graphic/image applications.
+Thanks to its ultra-high CPU core clock speed and large memory size, the product also supports applications requiring intensive processing capabilities, such as machine learning (ML) and artificial intelligence (AI).

+"The popularization of connected devices and AI algorithms are driving more intelligence into embedded designs," said Eric Jin, GigaDevice's Product Marketing Director.
+"The GD32H7 MCU series breaks through the traditional performance boundary of general purpose MCUs, providing superior processing power to enable innovative applications such as complex computation, multimedia processing, edge computing, and ML/AI algorithms.
+It further enhances the ultra-high-performance product portfolio of GD32 MCUs.
+With GigaDevice's robust supply chain and high-quality assurance, the GD32H7 is the right product platform for developers to better cope with future application challenges."

 Powerful On-chip Integration